Super Bowl LV: First half

-Kansas City won the coin toss and deferred possession to the second half.
-The opening kickoff from Chiefs kicker Harrison Butker was returned to the Tampa Bay 24-yard line.
-The Buccaneers' opening drive stalled to a three-and-out, and the resulting Bradley Pinion punt was downed at the Kansas City 33-yard line.
-The Chiefs' first drive ended similarly, with the offense able to gain only one first down and Tommy Townsend's punt resulting in a touchback.
-Tampa Bay's second drive started with a promising 13-yard rush by Ronald Jones II, but stalled from there and resulted in another punt by Pinion, this one downed at the Chiefs' 38-yard line.
-Kansas City's ensuing drive took them 31 yards in eight plays, culminating in the first points of the game: a 49-yard field goal by Butker.
-On the next drive, Buccaneers running back Leonard Fournette rushed four times for 26 yards on an eight-play, 70-yard drive that ended on Tom Brady's eight-yard touchdown pass to Rob Gronkowski, giving Tampa Bay a four-point lead.
-This was the 13th postseason touchdown pass from Brady to Gronkowski, setting a new record, which they had previously shared with Joe Montana and Jerry Rice.
-It was also the first time in Brady's 10 Super Bowls that he threw a touchdown pass in the first quarter.
-The Chiefs' next drive, which started on their own 37-yard line, ended in a three-and-out, and the Buccaneers took over on their own 30-yard line following the punt.
+The Chiefs won the coin toss and deferred possession to the second half.
+After the first three drives ended in punts, Kansas City's ensuing drive took them 31 yards in eight plays, culminating in a 49-yard field goal by kicker Harrison Butker to take a 3–0 lead.
+The Buccaneers responded with an eight-play, 75-yard drive, with running back Leonard Fournette rushing four times for 26 yards, while quarterback Tom Brady completed back-to-back passes to wide receiver Antonio Brown and tight end Cameron Brate for gains of 16 and 15 yards, respectively.
+Brady ended the drive with an 8-yard touchdown pass to tight end Rob Gronkowski, giving Tampa Bay a 7–3 lead.
+This was the 13th postseason touchdown pass from Brady to Gronkowski, setting a new record for touchdowns between the same quarterback/receiver duo, which they had previously shared with San Francisco 49ers players Joe Montana and Jerry Rice.
+It was also the first time in Brady's Super Bowl appearances that he threw a touchdown pass in the first quarter.
+The Chiefs were forced to a three-and-out to start the second quarter, and the Buccaneers took over on their own 30-yard line following the punt.